xabbu42/Master/arbeit.md

 @yu2010 and the original Gentzen style systems from @artemov2001 [p.14], it does not actually deconstruct justification terms but falls back on the Hilbert style definition of $LP$ to introduce terms already fully constructed.
-We will call this system G3lift to differentiate it from the later used system G3lp.
+I will call this system G3lift to differentiate it from the later used system G3lp.

 \begin{figure} \caption{G3lift} \label{G3lift}